rajan596/Devs-Journal/HLD/HLD Interview Tips.md

 |12|Trillian|TB|
 |15|--|PB|

 ## Core Entities

+- It helps to get understanding of what data will be persisited in system and exchanged by the APIs.
 Mention core entities of system.
 Like for online Judge it would be
 1. user
 2. Problem